zurstegen/Citrix-Check-Session-Codec/README.md

 - Citrix XenApp 1808
 - Citrix XenApp 1811

 This soucre and the whole package comes without warranty.
-It ma or may not ham your computer.
+It may or may not ham your computer.
 Please use with care.
 Any damage cannot be related back to the author.
 The source has been tested on a virtual environment.